Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * To build OBS as-is with full browser-source support, simply run `./CI/full-build-macos.sh` from the checkout directory (The script will take care of downloading all necessary dependencies).
 * To *create an app-bundle* after building OBS, run the script with the `-b` flag: `./CI/full-build-macos.sh -b`
 * To *create a disk image* after building OBS, run the script with the `-p` flag: `./CI/full-build-macos.sh -b -p`
-* To *notarize* an app bundle after building and bundling OBS, run the script with the `-n` flag: `./CI/full-build-macos.sh -b -n`
+* To *notarize* an app-bundle after building and bundling OBS, run the script with the `-n` flag: `./CI/full-build-macos.sh -b -n`
 * To create an app-bundle *without building OBS again*, run the script with the `-s` flag: `./CI/full-build-macos.sh -s -b`

 The last option is helpful if custom `cmake` flags have been used, but a proper app bundle is desired.